mithra62/ee_export/system/user/addons/export/README.md

 ## Extending

 Export is built around a factory + strategy pattern.
-Every layer is a named plugin resolved at runtime, and any installed EE addon can register its own implementations via `addon.setup.php` — no changes to Export's source code required.
+Every layer is a named plugin resolved at runtime, and any installed EE addon can register its own implementations via `addon.setup.php`; no changes to Export's source code required.

 ```php
 // your_addon/addon.setup.php